Rustin170506/blog/_posts/2024-12-17-init-stats.md

 From `mysql.stats_meta`:
 - `modify_count`: Number of row modifications
 - `row_count`: Total number of rows
-- `version`: Statistics last update time
+- `version`: Last update time of the statistics (Note: This is the update time of the stats meta row, not the last analysis time).

 From `mysql.stats_histograms`:
-- `stats_ver`: Statistics format version(0, 1, 2)
-- `version`: Statistics last update time
+- `is_index`: Whether the statistics are for an index.
-- `distinct_count`: Number of distinct values
+- `distinct_count`: Number of distinct values.
-- `null_count`: Number of NULL values
+- `null_count`: Number of NULL values.
+- `version`: Last update time of the statistics.(The real last analysis time)
+- `stats_ver`: Statistics format version(0, 1, 2).

-The purpose of loading this basic information is to provide the `modify_count` and `row_count` metrics to other modules, allowing them to track both the total number of rows in the table and how many rows have been modified.
+The purpose of loading this basic information is to provide the `modify_count` and `row_count` metrics to other modules, allowing them to track both the real-time total number of rows in the table and how many rows have been modified since the last statistics collection.

 ### Comprehensive Mode